-We’ll take a closer look at what the primary differences are.
-By the end of this post, we should have a better idea of what type of pool cleaning equipment will be best suited to your property.
+From electricity usage to cleaning power, there are a few factors to consider.
+By the end of this post, we should have a better idea of what type of pool cleaning equipment will be best for you.

 What to consider before deciding